-8x8, Inc. ("8x8" or the "Company") develops and markets a comprehensive portfolio of unified communications and collaboration ("UCC") services.
-The Company was incorporated in California in February 1987 and was reincorporated in Delaware in December 1996.
+8x8, Inc. ("8x8" or the "Company") was incorporated in California in February 1987 and was reincorporated in Delaware in December 1996.

-The Company is a leading provider of UCC services in the cloud for SMBs and mid-market and distributed enterprises.
-The Company delivers a broad suite of UCC services to in-office and mobile devices spanning cloud telephony, virtual contact center and virtual meeting through its proprietary unified software as a service, or SaaS, platform.
-The Company currently serves approximately 38,000 business customers with over 500,000 subscriptions, making it a leading provider of UCC services in the cloud.
+The Company is a leading provider of VoIP technology and SaaS (Software as a service) communication solutions in the cloud for SMBs and mid-market and distributed enterprises.
+The Company delivers a broad suite of SaaS services to in-office and mobile devices spanning cloud telephony, virtual contact center and virtual meeting through its proprietary unified SaaS platform.
+The Company currently serves approximately 41,600 business customers with over 650,000 subscriptions, making it a leading provider of UCC services in the cloud.
 The Company's software abstracts complex networking, redundancy, security and interconnection requirements to provide a seamless and easy-to-use solution for its customers.
-The Company's software also integrates with leading ERP, CRM, or HCM, and other third-party application suites, such as Salesforce.com and NetSuite, to provide organizations an integrated, fully functional business communications and collaboration experience that is critical to operate their businesses.
+The Company's software also integrates with leading enterprise resource planning, customer relationship management, or human capital management, and other third-party application suites, such as Salesforce.com and NetSuite, to provide organizations an integrated, fully functional business communications and collaboration experience that is critical to operate their businesses.

 The Company's fiscal year ends on March 31 of each calendar year.
-Each reference to a fiscal year in these notes to the consolidated financial statements refers to the fiscal year ended March 31 of the calendar year indicated (for example, fiscal 2014 refers to the fiscal year ended March 31, 2014).
+Each reference to a fiscal year in these notes to the consolidated financial statements refers to the fiscal year ended March 31 of the calendar year indicated (for example, fiscal 2015 refers to the fiscal year ended March 31, 2015).